-Les Barker was his usual delightful self, reading some of his inimitable comic poetry.
+- Les Barker was his usual delightful self, reading some of his inimitable comic poetry.

-"The Oyster Set" was an hour shared bewteen Oysterband and a Canadian country group called the Prairie Oysters.
+- "The Oyster Set" was an hour shared between Oysterband and a Canadian country group called the Prairie Oysters.
 The two bands had nothing in common except the word "oyster".
 Both are fairly large electric bands, and half an hour is not enough time for them to actually set up then perform a reasonable length set.
 We were all sad that Oysterband had to leave the stage after less than 20 minutes.
 Prairie Oyster didn't do much for me, not really a genre that I much care for.

-and a Ceilidh.
+Due to the previous group running over, Oysterband only had time for 4 numbers: Native Son, One Green Hill, the new Uncommercial Song and a Ceilidh.
 Uncommercial Song was inspired by Fast Food Nation, and contains the chorus "Maybe they don't know right from wrong, maybe they don't know what we're here for."